 Teen News/ Diocesan Youth

 EPISCOPAL YOUTH EVENT EYE July 4-8, 2023.
-Teens from all over the country gather together for a week of worship, large group presentations, small group discussions and fellowship at The University of Maryland in the Diocese of Washington.
-Applications are on the gift counter in Rose Hall or on the diocese website www.ednin.org.
-Registration is $400 per person and the deadline to register is February 15, 2023.
-If you have questions, please see or contact Carol Bianchini.
+Teens from all over the country gathered together for a week of worship, large group presentations, small group discussions and fellowship at The University of Maryland in the Diocese of Washington.
+The Diocese of Northern Indiana had six youth along with Daniel Kallenberg and Carol Bianchini travel in a 15 passenger van to Baltimore, MD for EYE.
+Bishop Doug was able to join us for the week as well.

 Senior High Mission Week